-Further, the holders of approximately 15,774,013 shares of Class A common stock and Class B common stock, or 74.1% of our outstanding shares of common stock, have rights, subject to certain conditions, to require us to file registration statements covering the sale of their shares or to include their shares in registration statements that we may file for ourselves or our other stockholders.
+Further, certain holders of our Class A and Class B common stock have rights, subject to certain conditions, to require us to file registration statements covering the sale of their shares or to include their shares in registration statements that we may file for ourselves or our other stockholders.
 We have also registered all shares of common stock that we may issue under our equity compensation plans.
 Such shares can be freely sold in the public market upon issuance, subject to volume limitations applicable to affiliates and the lock-up agreements entered into with the representatives in connection with our IPO.